jdc-cunningham/pi-zero-2-robot-navigation-head/README.md

 ### About

+What is it?

+A camera, ToF ranging, inertial sensor set on a gimbal that wireless controls a body via websocket.

 Previously called: Floating Navigation Sensor Assembly (FNSA)

 This is a crude SLAM navigation unit that can get attached to another robot.
 In the case below a basic 2 servo buggy with a websocket for control.